 Recently, several states have passed legislation that prohibits the use of copay accumulator adjustment programs (CAAP), or accumulator adjustment programs.
 These programs seek to reverse the impact of manufacturer cost sharing assistance for prescription drugs (primarily specialty drugs) by not counting the manufacturer assistance amount towards a patient’s deductible and out-of-pocket (OOP) maximum obligations.
-Copay accumulator programs in effect extend the amount of time it takes for a patient to reach his/her deductible and OOP limit, thereby reducing the plan sponsor’s coverage until such cost-sharing is met.
-The annual cost impact to the payer with such programs (self-funded plan, insurer) varies depending on the plan size and mix of medications eligible for copay assistance.
+Copay accumulator programs, in effect, extend the amount of time it takes for a patient to reach their deductible and OOP limit, thereby reducing the plan sponsor’s coverage until such cost-sharing is met.
+The annual cost impact to the payer with such programs (self-funded plans, insurers) varies depending on the plan size and mix of medications eligible for copay assistance.
 While U.S. courts have not yet passed broad rulings to ban or revise regulations on these programs, many states have.

-Pharmacy Benefit Managers (PBMs) and the plan sponsors may manage copay accumulator programs in a few different ways, depending on the complexity of their business model:
+Pharmacy benefit managers (PBMs) and plan sponsors may manage copay accumulator programs in a few different ways, depending on the complexity of their business model:

 - Sunset for everyone: all clients, in all states